On the density of some sparse horocycles: Introduction

-In this paper, we establish some results regarding the topological version of the sparse equidistribution problem for any non-uniform lattice in $\PSL(2,\mathbb R)$, which extend the work of \cite{SU} and \cite{M2}.
-We remark here that our method relies on a Diophantine analysis on the initial point $p$.
-If $p$ is Diophantine of type $\kappa$ for some $\kappa>0$, then the orbit $\{u(t)p\}$ exhibits certain chaos and in this case we can use effective Dani-Smillie theorem (a special case of Ratner's theorem) to show that the orbit $\{u(t)p:t\in\Omega\}$ is dense.
-If $p$ is not Diophantine of type $\kappa$, then the orbit $\{u(t)p\}$ is approximated by a sequence of periodic $u(t)$-orbits, and we can then apply related results on the circle in this case.
-Parts of our analysis may appear implicitly in \cite{SU} in a different language, and our method here is simpler and of dynamical flavor.
-This method is quite general, and can be used to study the problem for quite a large class of sample subsets $\Omega$.
+In this paper, we establish some results about the topological version of the sparse equidistribution problem in $\PSL(2,\mathbb R)/\Gamma$ for any non-uniform lattice $\Gamma$ and any initial point $p$ which is not $u(t)$-periodic.
+These extend some of the results in \cite{M2, Z} in the topological sense.
+Our method relies on a Diophantine analysis on the initial point $p$.
+If $p$ is Diophantine of type $\kappa$ for some $\kappa>0$, then the orbit $\{u(t)p\}_{t\in\mathbb R}$ exhibits certain chaos and we can use effective Dani-Smillie theorem (a special case of Ratner's theorem) to show that the orbit $\{u(t)p:t\in\Omega\}$ is dense.
+If $p$ is not Diophantine of type $\kappa$, then the orbit $\{u(t)p\}_{t\in\mathbb R}$ can be approximated by a sequence of periodic $u(t)$-orbits, and we can apply equidistribution results in circles in this case.
+We remark that some part of our analysis may appear implicitly in \cite{SU} in a different languange.